cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 In order for Git to be able to track your files you have to initialize a local repository.
 All files that are in that directory or in a subdirectory are visible to Git.
 The `init` command will automatically create a `.git` folder that contains all of the information about your project.
-Git will also automatically setup a `master` branch that you can work on.
+Git will also automatically set up a `master` branch that you can work on.

 ```
 git status